GenesisFR/HowToBecomeGoodAtShooters/README.md

 - avoid using low covers unless you're sniping or don't have aggro
 - vertical cover minimizes incoming explosions
 - shooting from vertical cover at a 30-75° angle allows you to shoot mobs without them shooting back
-- aiming 180° backward from a low cover doesn't make your char stand up and you can't be hit by mobs in PVE (in PVP your head sticks out)
+- aiming 180° backward from a low cover doesn't make your character stand up and you can't be hit by mobs in PVE (in PVP, your head sticks out and can be shot)
+- aiming 45° backward from a low cover then aiming to the sides of the same cover doesn't make your character stand up either
 - covers cannot be shared between teammates so you should let DPS players have them whenever possible
 - you can dodge roll to cover to get behind or around a piece of cover faster